raghu22556/Llama-3.1-8B-Instruct/README.md

         {
           "name": "prompt",
           "shape": [1],
-          "data": ["What is deep meaning?"],
+          "data": ["What is deep learning?"],
           "datatype": "BYTES"
         },
         {